featured image

 But pellets make a big difference in the amount of smoke you get.

-The Traeger grill brand of wood pellets are weaker and create light smoke and no distinct flavor.
+The Traeger grill brand of wood pellets is weaker and creates light smoke and no distinct flavor.

-Consider switching the Traeger pellet with hickory pellets or oak pellets which are known to create more smoke.
+Consider switching the Traeger pellet with hickory or oak pellets, known to create more smoke.

 You’ll notice a difference in taste and smoke.
 Different wood pellets produce different results.